 When you should see a dentist

-If you suspect that you have a cracked tooth, you should make an appointment with a dentist as soon as possible.
-Remember that when a cracked tooth goes untreated, the more difficult it may be to save it.
+If you suspect you have a cracked tooth, you should make an appointment with a dentist as soon as possible.
+Remember that when a cracked tooth goes untreated, it may be more difficult to save it.
 It is recommended if you are feeling pain and discomfort.

 Treatment for a cracked tooth

-Treatment for a fractured tooth depends on how much damage your tooth has.
+Treatment for a fractured tooth depends on the crack’s location and severity.
 Common cracked tooth treatments include:

-- Extraction: This involves complete removal of your tooth when the root and nerves are severely damaged.
+- Extraction: This involves completely removing your tooth when the root and nerves are severely damaged.

 - Root canal: This involves the removal of damaged pulp to prevent tooth weakening.